jihunhwang/jihunhwang.github.io/_pages/timeline.md

 <li>
 	<div><b>July 2023</b></div>
 	<div>The BPv7 paper I wrote with my CS 536 classmates has been accepted for presentation at <a href="https://2023.ieee-wisee.org/">WiSEE 2023</a>.
-Thank you guys!</div>
+Thank you, everyone!</div>
 </li>

 <li>
 	<div><b>March 2023</b></div>
-	<div>Received the return offer from previous year's internship!
-I will be visiting <a href="https://www.nasa.gov/goddard">NASA GSFC</a> again this summer working on space communications!</div>
+	<div>I will be visiting <a href="https://www.nasa.gov/goddard">NASA GSFC</a> again this summer working on network information theory for Near Space Network (NSN)!</div>
 </li>

 </ul>